 It sounds like I had a really hard time.
 Constipation isnt unusual after surgery, and it can take a while to get used to them.
 I know it seems strange, but its actually supposed to happen that way when you are in pain and dealing with the side effects of medications and anesthesia.
 After I got my reconstruction, my body still felt foreign and not right.
 Also, it took many months to recover.
 Having a mastectomy can be very challenging, both physically and emotionally.
 Being able to get back into your life with good feelings as soon as possible is more important than how you look.
 You deserve it!

-Whether its a family member or a close friend, support is what every cancer patient needs.
+Whether it's a family member or a close friend, support is what every cancer patient needs.
 You may be hurting, but you can always find someone who will help carry your burden.
 The challenges and my sufferings really put me in a deep depression.
 From treatments to surgery sessions, I had wonderful support from my husband and friends.
 It really counted a lot and boosted the best in me so I could survive and have the best recovery in the best possible manner.
-It was an amazing experience, and without my family, I would have been what I am today.
-Its their support that matters!
+It was an amazing experience, and without my family, I would not be where I am today.
+It's their support that matters!

 As far as the future goals after cancer are concerned, I just want to go with the flow.
 I believe in doing things when I feel 100 per cent ready for them because life is too short to settle with things that dont make you happy.
 After all, I am blessed with a life and I am thinking of doing something amazing with it to live each moment with my family and friends.